East Antrim (UK Parliament constituency): History

-Constituency since 1983

-The constituency is overwhelmingly unionist, with the combined votes for nationalist parties rarely exceeding 10%.
+Similarly, the post-1983 constituency has been overwhelmingly unionist, with the combined votes for nationalist parties rarely exceeding 10%.
 However, there have been above average votes for parties outside the traditional unionist block, such as the Alliance and the Conservatives.
 In the local government elections for the equivalent area many votes often go to independent candidates or groups such as the Newtownabbey Ratepayers Association.
 While the SDLP sprung a surprise in 1998 by overtaking a DUP candidate to win the final seat due to Ulster Unionist transfers – the first time that any nationalist candidate has benefited in this way.

 The main interest in Westminster Elections has been the contest between the Ulster Unionist Party and the Democratic Unionist Party.
 In 1983 the UUP were only 367 votes ahead of the DUP.
 As part of a pact to oppose the Anglo-Irish Agreement the DUP did not contest the seat until 1992 but they still failed to come close, though in the 1996 elections to the Northern Ireland Forum they were only slightly behind the UUP.
 But in the 2001 general election they achieved an astonishing result when they came with 128 votes of winning the Westminster seat, despite not having targeted it.
 In the 2003 Assembly election they followed this up by gaining two additional MLAs and outpolling the UUP for the first time.

 The DUP remained eager to take the Westminster seat and in the 2005 general election they did so.